 View the most current pesticide testing results and reports

-The primary purpose of the Private Well Pesticide Sampling Project is to provide information to homeowners on the presence of pesticides in their drinking water.
+The primary purpose of the Private Well Pesticide Sampling (PWPS) Project is to provide information to homeowners on the presence of pesticides in their drinking water.

 The Minnesota Department of Agriculture (MDA) will also use the information collected to help guide pesticide management decision making.
 Additionally, the information will be used to evaluate the relationship between pesticide and nitrate in areas potentially vulnerable to groundwater contamination from agricultural activities.

 Tests detect both commonly used pesticides and their primary breakdown products.
 Once completed, all testing results are shared with homeowners and the general public.

 Counties and townships are selected using the techniques defined in the PWPS Project Work Plan.
 Homeowners are offered a pesticide test if nitrate is detected in their first township testing sample.
 The cost of sampling and testing is free to the homeowner.
 Please contact staff to receive an an electronic copy of the 2018 Private Well Pesticide Sampling Work Plan.

 The PWPS Project is currently funded through June 2019.